 Many of our clients contact us immediately after being approached by law enforcement or having a search warrant executed at their home or business.
 If we are hired early enough in the investigation, we are occasionally able to convince the government to not pursue criminal charges.
 In other cases, we have been successful in filing motions to suppress based on constitutional challenges to search warrants and coerced statements obtained through aggressive interrogation of our clients.

 We are also frequently hired by clients facing federal child pornography charges when they have become dissatisfied with their current representation.
-In one recent federal child pornography case, a client hired us when his former lawyer had been trying to persuade him to enter a guilty plea and face years in prison.
-After we took over the case and started preparing for trial, the prosecutors decided to dismiss all charges the week before the case was scheduled to go to trial.
+In one recent child pornography case, a client hired us when his former lawyer had been trying to persuade him to enter a guilty plea and face years in prison.
+After we took over the case and started investigating, the prosecutors decided to dismiss all the charges when we presented compelling evidence of the client’s innocence.

 Under federal law, child pornography is any “visual depiction” of a minor engaging in “sexually explicit conduct.”
 A visual depiction is basically a picture, video or digital image.
 A minor is anyone under 18 years old.
 “Sexually explicit conduct” includes a variety of sexual activity including intercourse, masturbation and “lascivious exhibition of the genitals or pubic area” of any person.
 Nudity can be considered “sexually explicit conduct” if it is sexually suggestive.